awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE_usage.md

 + Invalid characters in columns containing VARCHAR, CHAR, and string data\.
 For more information, see the external table property `invalid_char_handling`\.
 + Replacement character to use when you specify REPLACE for the external table property `invalid_char_handling`\.
 + Cast overflow handling in columns containing integer and decimal data\.
 For more information, see the external table property `numeric_overflow_handling`\.
++ Surplus\_bytes\_handling to specify input handling for surplus bytes in columns containing varbyte data\.
+For more information, see the external table property `surplus_bytes_handling`\.